That’s a question I get asked a lot these days.

 The Heights is a mecca of shady proprietors.
 And by proprietors I mean wannabe realtors, brokers and landlords.

 It was just six months ago that the hood genius behind WeBuyCrackHouses.com was ironically foreclosed on and evicted from his very own “Crack House” just a block over from us.
 We sure do miss the high quality YouTube videos that he shot in his backyard though and his now repossessed hummer flying up and down our street at all hours of the night.

-His departure was certainly good news for Tampa Heights biggest douchebag, scam artist and owner of Serralles Group and Tampa Heights Mortgage: Eddie Serralles.
-As many crackheads and homeless as there are in this community, this guy is the true scourge of the Heights.
+His departure was certainly good news for Tampa Heights biggest scam artist and owner of Serralles Group and Tampa Heights Mortgage: Eddie Serralles.
 Renting out asbestos and mold ridden properties to low-income families and evicting them without cause on a pretty consistent basis; this gem of an individual also owes employees over 100k in past due commissions and preys on foreclosed home owners with extremely shady propositions only to render them homeless shortly thereafter, adding to the Tampa street population.
-Before we go off on a rant, we’ll reserve a special feature on our site for this dick biscuit in the very near future.
+Before we go off on a rant, we’ll reserve a special feature on our site for this individual in the very near future.

 So What’s So Great About The Heights Then?